lordaris/knowledge/README.md

-- **Next.js**: Selected for its server-side rendering capabilities, which enhance SEO and improve performance, especially beneficial for a content-rich application like Learnify.
+- **Next.js**: Selected for its server-side rendering capabilities, which enhance SEO and improve performance, especially beneficial for a content-rich application like Knowledge by Aris
 - **React**: Used for building a dynamic and interactive user interface, taking advantage of its component-based architecture.
 - **TypeScript**: Implemented for its strong typing features, which enhance code quality and maintainability.
-- **shadcn/ui:** As a design system.
+- **shadcn/ui:** As a design system for building the user interface.

 ### Backend Technologies